 The principles proceed from various sources – our natural instincts, the rich heritage culture of our home base in Cambodian, and our practical experience on the ground in United State of American by merging into a single philosophy of caring and sharing.

 Being transparent means being open and honest in what we do, it means that the way we spend donations is always open to public examination.It means that all our programs and projects are open for all to see.
 It means that we always discuss everything we do with all of the people and agencies involved, seeking their input and advice.

 We believe that diversity – the widest possible range of opinions, cultural backgrounds, languages and influences – is critical to the fullest expression of the human and all of its aspirations.

 To that end, the Cambodian American Rescue Organization Inc. is committed to encouraging and protecting diversity as a key component of our projects and programs.
 That commitment keeps us sensitive to regional differences and languages, minority cultures and individual goals and preferences.
 At Heart for Cambodian American, we believe in and actively support the rule that in many ways we are one.

 The fairness principle drives us to see both sides of every question, to strive for just outcomes that benefit everyone and to apple the benefits of our programs equally to every child who is within the orbit of our projects.

 Fairness means treating everyone who is involved with the Cambodian American Rescue Organization, Inc. – donors and sponsors, agency and government partners, teachers and social workers, committee members and the children whom we try to help – with equal respect.

-Being inclusive means that as much and as far as possible, we do is “bottom up” rather than “top down” in theory and practice.
-It means that we include everyone concerned with our projects and programs from the very beginning and that we take notice of what people tell us that they need and what they want us to do for them.
+Being inclusive means that as much and as far as possible, what we do is “bottom-up” rather than “top-down” in theory and practice.
+It means that we include everyone concerned with our projects and programs from the very beginning and that we take notice of what people tell us that they need, and what they want us to do for them.

-It also means that we include input from the children themselves and that we always give them a voice in shaping our programs and projects.
+It also means that we include input from the people themselves and that we always give them a voice in shaping our programs and projects.